 Even if the original claim was submitted on paper, providers may submit electronic adjustment requests using an 837 transaction.

 The DHCAA offers electronic billing software at no cost to providers.
 The PES software allows providers to submit electronic adjustment requests using an 837 transaction.
-To obtain PES software, providers may download it from the ForwardHealth Portal.
-For assistance installing and using PES software, providers may call the EDI Helpdesk.
+To obtain PES software, providers may download it or contact the EDI Helpdesk.